Conor McGregor to appeal after woman who said he raped her wins civil claim

 Asked if she felt vindicated after the jury’s decision, she said: “Yes, I do.
 Thank you.”

-McGregor had faced an accusation that he “brutally raped and battered” Hand at a hotel in south Dublin in December 2018.
+Mr McGregor had faced an accusation that he “brutally raped and battered” Nikita Hand at a hotel in south Dublin in December 2018.

 After eight days of evidence and three days listening to closing speeches and the judge’s charge, the jury of eight women and four men spent six hours and 10 minutes deliberating before returning their verdict.

-McGregor shook his head after the jury read out that Hand had won her case against him.
+Mr McGregor shook his head after the jury read out that Ms Hand had won her case against him.

 He sat in the back row of the court between his partner and his mother, Margaret.